 Mateo is one of many Hispanic Americans who suffer male pattern baldness.

-Now 33 years old, living in the city of New York with his wife and daughter, Mateo is leading a confident lifestyle without the worries of a receding hairline or baldness.
+Now 33 years old, Mateo lives in New York City with his wife and daughter.
+He is leading a confident lifestyle without the worries of a receding hairline or baldness.

 3. Anika, D Investment Banker